 This is the three-agents shape: a Signal Agent surfaces the actual event, a Research Agent turns roughly three hours of manual account work into about five minutes, and an Outreach Agent drafts against the specific signal.
 Reps in the field describe the manual version of this as 10-15 minutes of back-and-forth across a list tool, an enricher, a title filter, and each company website just to reach out to one account.
 A transparent signal removes that loop; an opaque score leaves the rep still researching.

 There is also a consolidation answer to the common objection, why add another tool.
 When the signal and the reason behind it live in one place, the stitched-together point tools stop earning their line item.
-At Clari, Enterprise Sales Director Lynn Powers consolidated 5 tools into 1 and hit her annual number in 6 months.
-At Cytel, Head of Sales Operations Lyndsay Thomson also went from 5 tools to 1 and cut research time by 50%.
+At Clari, Enterprise Sales Director Lynn Powers hit her annual number in 6 months.
+At Cytel, Head of Sales Operations Lyndsay Thomson consolidated five research sources into one and cut research time by 50%.
 Setup is not the barrier it is with enterprise ABM either; Incredible Health was live in 3 days, per VP of Sales Joe DeFrance.

 How to Negotiate a Better 6sense Deal

 Time your purchase at end-of-quarter.
-6sense sales reps have quarterly targets like everyone else.
-Buyers report the largest discounts (up to 37%) when negotiations close in the final weeks of a fiscal quarter.
+6sense sales reps have quarterly targets like everyone else, and the final weeks of a fiscal quarter are when a quote is most movable.

 Push back on contract length.
 The standard is 24 months.
-At least one buyer successfully negotiated an 18-month term.
-Shorter commitments reduce risk, especially for first-time buyers.
+Shorter commitments reduce risk, especially for first-time buyers, and are worth trading a discount for.

 Involve your CFO.
 Showing budget constraints at the executive level signals that you are serious about limits, not just negotiating for sport.